 Skip to main content

-This guide covers the deployment option 2 mentioned here: deployment-overview.
+This guide covers Option 2: Gateway Plane only.
 In this mode of deployment, you deploy the gateway plane on your own infrastructure and the control-plane is hosted by TrueFoundry.

 Prerequisites for Installation